 Screw Caps or Corks for Wine?

 That nasty little infection 2,4,6-Trichloranisole (TCA) has made its mark.
-The contamination happens during the cork sterilization process, so little can be done to halt it other than careful bark selection and lot inspection.
+The contamination happens during the cork sterilization process, so little can be done to halt it other than careful bark selection and a lot of inspection.
 Unfortunately, the cork industry has been very slow to respond to winemakers' demands for quality.
-As a result we are seeing more Stelvin-type closures, also known as screw caps.
-Don't worry, it's not happening overnightalthough Switzerland already uses more than 15 million annually.
-In the United States, usage could reach ten million this year.
+As a result, we are seeing more Stelvin-type closures, also known as screw caps.
+Don't worry, it's not happening overnight — although Switzerland already uses more than 15 million annually.
+In the United States, usage could reach 10 million this year.

 are taking the plunge.
-Plumpjack have been bottling 50 percent of
+Plumpjack has been bottling 50 percent of

 their reserve production in Stelvin.